NeuralEnsemble/elephant/doc/developers_guide.rst

    * fixing a bug;
    * improving the documentation;
-   * adding a new functional.
+   * adding a new functionality.

 6. If it is a new functionality, please write: